Supervised Principal Component Regression for Functional Responses with High Dimensional Predictors: Discussion

 \section{Discussion}

 In this paper, we propose a novel supervised principal component regression approach for a linear model with functional response and high dimensional covariates.
-We developed an efficient estimation procedure by reformulating the nonconvex sparse generalized Rayleigh quotients problem into a convex problem and provided theoretical guarantee for the reformulation.
-We also derived the convergence rate for our estimated supervised principal component directions.
+We develop an efficient estimation procedure by reformulating the nonconvex sparse generalized Rayleigh quotients problem into a convex optimization and provided theoretical guarantee for the reformulation.
+We also derive an non-asymptotic error bound for the estimated supervised principal component directions.
 Our method is evaluated through simulation studies and a real-world application of the Human Connectome Project fMRI data.
 There are several potential extensions of our method.
 First, it worth further investigating how to develop statistical inference procedures such as hypothesis testing and constructing confidence regions.
 Second, we only consider the case when the response is a single function.
 Motivated by our real data application, it would be interesting to study the case when we have multiple functional responses \citep{ding2021multivariate}.
 We assume a linear relationship between the response and the predictor.
 It remains open how to obtain the supervised principal component directions when the true relationship is nonlinear or the model is misspecified.
 Finally, our theoretical results are restricted to the banded covariance matrix class for the covariates.
 Extending the method to sparse or low-rank covariance matrices is an interesting future direction.
 These extensions are beyond the scope of this paper, and we leave them for future research.